-17th KIDSFILMFEST SUBMISSIONS NOW OPEN
+17th KIDSFILMFEST LINEUP

 KFF aims to discover and promote children’s filmmakers as well as expose filmmakers of all ages who make films for younger crowds.
 All films are rated “G”.
 Both programs consist of several animated shorts, live-action films, and documentaries.

 I WANNA BE AN EAGLE – A SPARROW’S TALE

 Petronia is an outgoing sparrow who loves to daydream.
 She dreams of being an eagle and envisions herself soaring high above and throughout New York City.